bkvarda/PokemonGo-Map-Docker/README.md

 ####Usage
 Have Docker installed first.
 Then:
 ```
-docker pull bkvarda/pokemongomap
+docker pull bkvarda/pokemongo-map-docker
 ```
 To run:
 ```
-docker run -P pokemongomap -a google -u "your_username" -p "your_password" -l "Some location like Seattle, WA" -st 1000
+docker run -P pokemongo-map-docker -a google -u "your_username" -p "your_password" -l "Some location like Seattle, WA" -st 1000
 ```
 By default this runs on port 5000.
 Just replace '-P' with -p someport:someport to bind to a different port.
 Change the other flags as appropriate based on the documentation [here](https://github.com/AHAAAAAAA/PokemonGo-Map/wiki/Usage).